AdobeDocs/experience-manager-learn.en/help/spa-react-tutorial/navigation-routing.md

     ":type": "wknd-spa-react/components/header"
     ```

-    The hierarchal nature of the AEM pages are modeled in the JSON that can be used to populate a navigation menu.
+    The hierarchical nature of the AEM pages are modeled in the JSON that can be used to populate a navigation menu.
 Recall that the `Header` component inherits all of the functionality of the [Navigation Core Component](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/components/navigation.html) and the content exposed through the JSON will be automatically mapped to React props.

 2. Open a new terminal window and navigate to the `ui.frontend` folder of the SPA project.
 Start the **webpack-dev-server** with the command `npm start`.